-82 PRDOH has established a notifications portal for citizens who are interested in participating in the program should it reopen.
+81 PRDOH has established a notifications portal for citizens who are interested in participating in the program should it reopen.
 The number of registrants to the portal continues to grow.
 Assistance to these individuals is contingent upon additional funding.
-83 Data as of March 12, 2020.

 Title Clearance Program